 Matt Padley, Associate Director of the Centre for Research in Social Policy (CRSP) at Loughborough University, has updated analysis released in 2016 on London Weighting.
-The new report, funded by Trust for London, builds on the earlier analysis and puts forward an updated basis for calculating a minimum London Weighting using ongoing research on a Minimum Income Standard (MIS) for the capital.
+The new report, published in 2022 and funded by Trust for London, builds on the earlier analysis and puts forward an updated basis for calculating a minimum London Weighting using ongoing research on a Minimum Income Standard (MIS) for the capital.

 The report looks first at existing London Weighting levels, before outlining the calculation of a minimum London Weighting.
 We go on to highlight some critical questions relating to London Weighting, including the consequences of changes to working patterns resulting from Covid-19 and how place-specific pay fits in with public, policy and political discussions of ‘levelling up’.
 The report concludes with recommendations and suggested next steps.